AndrealVox/box_o_vox/README.md

 A list of things to come and WIP

     -Box o' Vox
+        - Remove Necromancer House
-        - Add A Vox lord campaign
+        - Add A Boxling campaign
         - Add ability to chop down small/medium/large banana tree
         - Add seeds to herbalist
             - Delete plants that have been implemented